 Community College Collaborative Program Opportunity (C3PO)

-Details at a Glance
+Details at a Glance:

-- Award Amount: up to $5,000 per program
+- Award Amount: Up to $5,000 Requires 1:1 Match

-- Submission Deadline: November 13, 2019
+- Submission Deadline: November 10, 2022 (11:59pm)

-- Award notification and disbursement: Award recipients will be notified of their selection by early March 2020.
-The cost-reimbursable sub-award agreements are expected to arrive at MSGC’s affiliated institutions late spring 2020.
+- Award Announcement: by March 1, 2023 with cost-reimbursable sub-award agreements expected to arrive at MSGC’s affiliated institutions by late Spring 2023

-- Clarity of the plan for building the NASA bridge to community colleges and improving STEM career outcomes for community college students
+- Clarity of the plan for building the NASA bridge to community colleges and improving STEM career outcomes for community college students,

 - Alignment with NASA strategic interests

 - Strength of the proposal in demonstrating that the community college partner significantly incorporates underserved populations

 - Number of students within those populations that the program is expected to impact,